-To present more extensive information on this subject, Kidney Health Australia has prepared a special website dedicated to this complex kidney condition, to better support those with kidney cancer, their families, carers and health professionals.
+To present extensive information and education on this complex topic, Kidney Health Australia prepared a special site dedicated to this complex kidney condition, to better support those with kidney cancer, their families, carers and health professionals.

 Kidney cancer is a type of cancer that occurs in the cells of the kidney.
 Cancer is caused by the rapid abnormal overgrowth of cells within the kidney.
 Our bodies are always making new cells: so we can grow, to replace worn-out cells, or heal damaged cells after injury.